Tuition Benefit for Dependent Children Attending the University of Pennsylvania

 4. is not a qualifying child (as defined above) of you or any other taxpayer for the year.

-Faculty/staff taking advantage of the dependent tuition benefit may be randomly chosen for participation in an audit conducted each semester or at the discretion of the Division of Human Resources.
+Faculty/staff taking advantage of the dependent tuition benefit may be randomly chosen for participation in an audit conducted each semester or at the discretion of Human Resources.
 This audit requires proof of dependency and accuracy of benefit requests.

 Policy Number: 407